grafana/mimir/docs/sources/operators-guide/run-production-environment/production-tips/index.md

 ### Ensure caching is enabled

-The store-gateway supports caching that reduces the number of API calls to the long-term storage and improves query performance.
+The store-gateway supports caching.
+To reduce the number of API calls to the long-term storage and improves query performance, enable caching.

-We recommend enabling caching in the store-gateway.
 For more information about configuring the cache, refer to [store-gateway]({{< relref "../../architecture/components/store-gateway.md" >}}).

 ### Ensure a high number of maximum open file descriptors